nestauk/dap_medium_articles/README.md

 To add a new article repo to this repository:

 1. Determine whether this is the right place for the work.
-See Is this the right place for my project?
+See [❓ Is this the right place for my project?](https://github.com/nestauk/dap_medium_articles/tree/spancat#-is-this-the-right-place-for-my-project)
 2. Create an issue for the article.
 For example, _spancat_.
 3. Create a new branch from `dev` and check it out with `git checkout -b <issue number>_<article_name>`
 4. Create a subdirectory for this article.
 5. Write and commit all code, data and documentation inside this sub-directory.
 Make sure to add a `README.md`.
-6. Once development is finished, add the name and description of the exploration to the Directory above.
+6. Once development is finished, add the name and description of the article to the Directory above.
+Don't forget to add a link to the Medium article once it's been published.
 7. Create a pull request into `dev`.

 When writing your article, the following requirements must be met.

 **👍 Development standards**
 - Adhere to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-- All requirements to run exploratory projects should be independent and defined within the sub-directory (e.g. in a `requirements.txt` or `environment.yml`).
-Again, you may not want to have a `requirements.txt` and instead contain it all in a notebook or google colab.
+- All requirements to run code behind the article should be independent and defined within the sub-directory (e.g. in a `requirements.txt` or `environment.yml`).
+Again, you may not want to have a `requirements.txt` and instead contain it all in a notebook.
-- Add descriptions of what is happening in each grey cell for users to follow along.
+- Add descriptions of what is happening in each grey cell for readers to follow along.
 - The code must run from start to finish without error.
 - Each article should contain its own `README.md` that gives a comprehensive description of the work.